 - Wong, S., Browne, A. J., Varcoe, C., Lavoie, J., Smye, V., Fridkin, A., . . .
 Tu, D. (2014).
 Development of health equity indicators in primary health care organizations using a modified Delphi.
 PLoS One, 9(12), e114563. doi: 10.1371/journal.pone.0114563.

 - Browne, A. J., Varcoe, C. M., Wong, S. T., Smye, V. L., & Khan, K. B. (2014).
 Can ethnicity data collected at an organizational level be useful in addressing health and healthcare inequities?
 Ethnicity and Health, 19(2), 240-254. doi: 10.1080/13557858.2013.814766.

-- Godard, L., Josewski, V., Cory, J., Abi-Jaoude, A., Halinka Malcoe, L. & Smye V. (accepted).
-Disrupting Dominant Discourses: Rethinking services and systems for women with experiences of abuse.
+- Godard, L., Josewski, V., Cory, J., Abi-Jaoude, A., Halinka Malcoe, L. & Smye V. (2017).
+Disrupting Dominant Discourses: Rethinking services and systems for women with experiences of abuse (pp.413-442).
 In M. Morrow and L. Halinka Malcoe (Eds.).
 Critical Inquiries for Social Justice in Mental Health.
-University of Toronto Press
+Toronto, ON: University of Toronto Press.

 - Smye, V., Browne, A., Gross, P., Johnson, R., Littlejohn, D., Mussell, W., Varcoe, C., Josewski, V. & Azak, E. (2014.)
 In Their Words (the Dudes Club).
 Produced by Lonnie Wright (filmmaker), Three Bridges Films.
 Funded by the Canadian Institutes of Health Research (CIHR).
 Role: Principal Investigator, Aboriginal Men’s Health Narratives – Reclaiming our Lives.
 Vimeo.